rfichtner/maven-plugin-show/buildplan/README.md

 # Buildplan

-List the plugin executions
+List the plugin executions (and see version numbers)
     `mvn buildplan:list`

-Better overview with
+Better overview with (without versions numbers)
     `mvn buildplan:list-phase`

 Add a plugin to the build and see where it shows up